jp-wang/jp-wang.github.io/_posts/2019-10-10-deep-dive-into-generics03.md

 nums[0] = new Long(100L); // Will throw runtime expcetion: ArrayStoreException
 ```

-However, it is possible to gurantee the type safety of array during compile time.
+However, it is possible to guarantee the type safety of array during compile time.
 Let's see if Java can introduce a new keyword called `covariant` which can be added in front of type definition and describe that the array is read-only.

 ```java
 Integer[] ints = new Integer[10];